By Andrea Wachter, LMFT

 Speak your truth instead of stuff it: One of the things I needed to learn to do in order to stop overeating was to speak my truth.
 This was no easy deal given that I have a black belt in people-pleasing.
 But I realized I had a choice: I could stuff my truth down (or attempt to anyway) with cookies and ice cream, or I could learn how to say what I am feeling and ask for what I need.
 I also had to learn how to take in feedback without crumbling or retaliating and how to accept the humanness in us all, myself included.
 No easy task, I know, but neither is over and undereating!

 Make peace with movement: Many people have a relationship with exercise that is similar to their relationship to food.
 They either avoid it or overdo it.
-Learning to move your body in ways that feel good, and to rest without feeling guilty, is a challenge in our “go for the burn” culture, but meeting that challenge will help your body find its natural weight range.
+Learning to move your body in ways that feel good, and to rest without feeling guilty, is a challenge in our “go for it” culture but meeting that challenge will help your body relax and find settle into its natural state.
 I often ask clients these questions: If you could never lose or gain another pound no matter what exercise you engaged in, how would you choose to move your body?
 What form of exercise would you still enjoy?
 When you take calorie burning and body sculpting out of the equation, you will be able to honor your body’s natural desire to move and rest.

-Release the need to please: We live in a culture in which eating is constantly linked with socializing.
+Release the need to please: We live in a culture that constantly links eating with socializing.
 This can add an additional challenge to someone who is trying to listen to their internal hunger and fullness cues.
 Many people eat when the clock says it’s time, or when others are eating.
-Some don’t eat when they are hungry because their family or friends don’t feel like eating yet.
-Or they eat dessert, even though they are perfectly satisfied with their meal, because a friend made it or their dinner partner is having some.
-Many people deprive themselves when others are not eating because they want to fit in or think they will be judged.
+Some people don’t eat when they are hungry because their family or friends don’t feel like eating yet.
+Or they pass on dessert because others aren’t having any and they are afraid of being judged.
+Or they eat dessert, even though they are perfectly satisfied with their meal and more food would lead to uncomfortable fullness.
 Learning to honestly assess your hunger and fullness rather than giving in to the clock or the flock, is a practice that takes courage.
 But when you release your need to please and eat only when you want to, your body will thank you and you will have fewer reasons to rebel.

-Here’s to letting go of dieting — and choosing from the menu of sanity, moderation, honesty and peace of mind.
+Here’s to letting go of dieting — and choosing from the menu of respect, love, and peace of mind.